Skip to Main Content

-The Hard Truth: This New Rule Could Hurt Asylum Applicants by Making It Harder and Longer to Get Employment Authorization
+The Hard Truth: This New Rule Could Hurt Asylum Applicants by Making It Harder and Longer to Apply for Work Permit After Asylum

 On Feb.
-20, 2026, DHS published a proposed new rule (DHS News Post is here: https://www.uscis.gov/newsroom/news-releases/dhs-proposes-rule-to-prioritize-americans-safety-by-strengthening-screening-of-asylum-seekers and the related Proposed Federal Register Publication for Public Inspection is here: https://public-inspection.federalregister.gov/2026-03595.pdf ) that stands to change the way asylum seekers are processed, including new restrictions on work permits (EADs) and increased delays for applicants.
+20, 2026, DHS published a proposed new rule (DHS News Post is here: DHS News Release and the related Proposed Federal Register Publication for Public Inspection is here: Proposed Rule) that stands to change asylum seekers’ processing.
+This includes new restrictions on work permits (EADs) and increased delays for applicants.

 1. Work Permit Wait Times Will Double

 Currently, asylum seekers can apply for a work permit 150–180 days after filing their asylum application.
-Under the new rule, this waiting period would increase to 365 days — one full year.
-Imagine being forced to wait a whole year without the ability to support yourself while you wait for your asylum case to be decided.
+Under the new rule, this waiting period would increase to 365 days, one full year.
+Imagine being forced to wait a whole year without the ability to support yourself while you wait for your asylum case to resolve.
 This will be incredibly difficult for people already struggling to survive in the U.S.

-2. Biometrics and Security Checks Could Delay Your Case Further
+2. Biometrics and Security Checks Could Delay Your Asylum Work Permit Case Further

 The proposed rule would require biometric screening, including fingerprinting and facial scans, for asylum applicants seeking work permits.
-While background checks are important for national security, these extra requirements could add months of delays to an already slow asylum process, making it even harder for you to get the work permit you need to provide for yourself and your family.
+Background checks are important for national security.
+However, extra requirements could add months of delays to an already slow asylum process.
+This would make it even harder for you to obtain the work permit you need to support yourself and your family.

-The new rule also proposes that if your asylum case is denied before your work permit is issued, you will no longer be eligible for a work permit.
-In addition, if you file your asylum application more than one year after entering the U.S., you may be ineligible for a work permit unless you qualify for an exception.
-This is a major blow to people who are already struggling and need the right to work while they wait for their case to be resolved.
+The new rule also proposes that if you are denied a case before your work permit issuance, you are not eligible for a work permit.
+If you file your asylum application more than one year after entering the U.S., you may be ineligible for a work permit, unless there’s an exception.
+This is a major blow to people who are struggling and need the right to work sooner.

 One of the most concerning parts of this rule is that DHS could halt the acceptance of new work permit applications for asylum seekers altogether if the asylum backlog grows too large.
-The U.S. asylum system is already overwhelmed, and this proposed rule could make the backlog worse, leaving you with no way to legally support yourself while waiting for your case to be heard.
+The U.S. asylum system is overwhelmed.
+This proposed rule could worsen the backlog, leaving you without legal means to support yourself while your case is pending.

 Why This Is So Dangerous for You